robjg/oddjob/docs/reference/README.md

 - [services](org/oddjob/framework/ServicesJob.md) - Allows objects to be registered that will automatically be injected into subsequent components that are configured for automatic dependency injection.
 - [set](org/oddjob/values/SetJob.md) - A job which sets properties in other jobs when it executes.
 - [sql](org/oddjob/sql/SQLJob.md) - Runs one or more SQL statements.
-- [sql-keeper-service](org/oddjob/sql/SQLKeeperService.md) - Provides a [org.oddjob.scheduling.Keeper](http://rgordon.co.uk/oddjob/1.6.0/api/org/oddjob/scheduling/Keeper.html)that uses a database table.
+- [sql-keeper-service](org/oddjob/sql/SQLKeeperService.md) - Provides a [org.oddjob.scheduling.Keeper](http://rgordon.co.uk/oddjob/1.6.0/api/org/oddjob/scheduling/Keeper.html) that uses a database table.
 - [sql-persister-service](org/oddjob/sql/SQLPersisterService.md) - Persists job state to a database.
 - [start](org/oddjob/jobs/job/StartJob.md) - This job will run another job.
 - [stop](org/oddjob/jobs/job/StopJob.md) - A job which stops another job.